MeyerPerin-Foundation/thread-manager/README.md

-# thread-manager
+# Thread Manager
-Software I use to manage my social media accounts
+This is the software I use to manage my social media accounts.